ryan9918/adidas-order-checker/README.md

 # Adidas Order Checker
-Allows mass-checking of the status of adidas online orders
+Allows mass-checking of the status of adidas online orders on US, UK, FR and DE

 #### Requirements
 - bs4